 What style of massage do you practice?
 Integrated and sensually holistic.
 After 20 years of a full-time bodywork practice, I like to think that each massage therapy session is unique and a dance.
 Some of the moves include: sensual Swedish, unique deep tissue, trigger points, full body stretches, body electric tantric massage, and blissful flowing Esalen long strokes.
-I believe a good massage is a shared journey, not just a series of techniques, so variance is likely.
+I believe a good massage is a shared journey, not just a series of rote techniques.
 Clients who have employed me for years often tell me that no two deep Esalen massage sessions are alike. my touch . . .

 How many massages do you do a day?
 I believe that massage should be a personal, unique and energy-filled experience.
 Because I believe in quality bodywork and put so much energy into your session, I limit my massage appointments to no more than one per day (or 2 if it’s couple) and 4-5 total sessions per week.
 I value craft over production.

 Can I be in the nude?
 Of course.
 I believe that massage should be about comfort and connection.
 Wear what makes you feel comfortable and connected during your massage session.
 After our pre-session interview I leave the bodywork room to wash my hands.
 There are always two fresh sheets on the table so you have a choice of the level of draping or un-drape which suits your comfort level before I return to the room to begin your bodywork session.

-Do you give a sensual massage?
+Do you offer a sensual massage?
 Yes to your level of comfort.
-My massage offering includes touch of your entire body.
-I encourage I believe that massage by nature is sensual and that the body and soul respond well to being treated and touched as a complete tantric creation.
+My massage offering is open to touch of your entire body.
+I believe that massage by nature is sensual and that the body and soul respond well to being treated and touched as a complete tantric creation.
 In my experience, profound and positive changes unfold when the sensual tastefully meets the therapeutic.
 And that is what I offer.